Skip to content

 • top-level config.yaml permissions can default repeated actions to allow, ask, or deny

-• session approvals and grants remain durable runtime state
+• session approvals and grants remain saved runtime state

 That separation is intentional.
 Agent markdown can narrow tool availability, but it does not grant filesystem, execution, or network authority by itself.